fartyg/bulkbin/README.md

   To get full use out of this script one should consider paying a small fee for unlimited access from one of the above BIN database website.

-  This script can easily be adapted to fit the API of other BIN APIs.
+  This script can easily be adapted to fit the API of other BIN websites.

 To exit the program, press 'ctrl+c'
 </pre>